pweerd/photoalbum/getting_started.md

 You might want to hide photo's.
 The are 2 hide modes:

 - hidden
   These photo's have a name that start or end with an '\_'.
 Like "something-private\_.jpg" or "\_something-private.jpg".
-It is also possible to specify hidden=hidden in the `importsettings.xml`.
+It is also possible to specify `hide=external` in the `importsettings.xml` located in the directory tree of you photo collection.
   If you view the album from the local PC or the local network, these photo's are shown, but if you view the album over the internet, the photo's are excluded.

 - super hidden
   These photo's are never shown.
 Not local, not over the internet.
   If you still want to view these photo's, you need to access the site from the local PC and append "`&unhide`" to the url in the browser.
-  Super-hidden photo's can be specified only via an `importsettings.xml`, by setting "hidden=superhidden".
+  Super-hidden photo's can be specified only via an `importsettings.xml`, by setting "`hide=always`".

 After changing hide-settings, you need to run the photos datasource again.